StackTips

 startActivity(callIntent);

-How to send Email in Android?
+23. How to send Email from Android application?

 String to = toEmail.getText().toString();